 2.3.3 Determine the episode duration

-The duration of the GI hemorrhage episode comprises the trigger window and the post-trigger window, as shown in Exhibit 4.
+The duration of the perinatal episode comprises the pre-trigger window, the trigger window, the post-trigger window, as shown in Exhibit 4.
 Overall, the duration of the episode is referred to as the episode window.